ainghazal/tunnel-telemetry/README.md

-# Tunnel Telemetry
+# Open Tunnel Telemetry

-A PoC implementation for a Tunnel Telemetry collector and client.
+A PoC implementation for a Open Tunnel Telemetry collector and client.
+See the [spec].

 ## Build Server

 ```
-go get github.com/ainghazal/tunnel-telemetry/cmd/server
+go get github.com/ainghazal/tunnel-telemetry/cmd/tt-server
 ```

 ## Geolocation